 As far as I’m concerned, the sauce is the best part of any stir fry recipe.

-I want a spicy sauce in every nook and cranny of my chicken and vegetables when I pick them up with my fork.
-What’s more, if there’s a nutty brown rice served on the side, there’d better be enough sauce to drip over the top.
+I want a spicy sauce in every nook and cranny of my chicken, tofu and vegetables when I pick them up with my fork.
+What’s more, if there’s a nutty brown rice served on the side of my stir fry, there’d better be enough sauce to drip over the top.

 My favorite sauce is a Thai inspired peanut sauce.